 Ginger is commonly available everywhere in the world.
 People use it both as food and medicine.
 It has pungent qualities and 24 distinct anti-inflammatory compounds, making it useful as medicine.
 It stimulates the heart and blood circulation.
 It is recommended for those suffering from chilblains, bad circulation and cramps.
 Ginger can also be used as […]

+Legal disclosure: Any links to Amazon on this page are sponsored links.
 In Lord John and the Private Matter by Diana Gabaldon, there are three intriguing references to remedies of the time (1757).
 In the novel, there is need for an antidote to mercury, which was the usual treatment for syphilis.
-The antidote given was copius amounts of raw egg white, which is still used today as […]
+The antidote given was […]

 - Facts about Solar Energy November 5, 2008